osmandapp/web/main/docs/user/plugins/custom.md

 ## Overview

-In the OsmAnd application, you can create many customizations and export them to a `.osf file`.
+In the OsmAnd application, you can create many customizations and export them to a `.osf` file.
 After adding a description, image, and icon, these customizations become a completely independent plugin.
 This plugin may include:

 - All [Profile Settings](../personal/profiles.md) with a new profile.
 - Specific set of quick actions and menu layouts for *Drawer* and *Context menu*.